Cat In Heat? What You Need To Know.

 How to calm a cat in heat

-The cat heat cycle is a normal and healthy part of the life of every cat.
-Being in heat is not typically painful.
-However, you may want to help calm your cat while she is in heat.
-Here are several ideas to calm a cat in heat:
+If your cat seems excited or agitated, you may want to help calm her while she is in heat.
+Here are several ideas for how to calm a cat in heat:

 - keep your female cat away from male cats